pop-os/linux-firmware/README.md

 * send a git binary diff to `linux-firmware@kernel.org`
 * send a git pull request to: `linux-firmware@kernel.org`

+### Signed-off-by requirement

+All commits must include a `Signed-off-by` line to track the provenance of the firmware.
+This signature must be from someone with authority over the licensing of the firmware, typically someone from within the company that owns or controls the firmware.
+The `Signed-off-by` line serves as an attestation that the contributor has the right to submit the firmware under the specified license terms and that it can be redistributed according to those terms.

+At times, a contributor may work at a location that makes it difficult to submit patches or MRs from their offical company accounts.
+In this case, the `Signed-off-by` line in the commit should still be via the company address, but the submitter can use a personal address with the company address on CC for the MR or patch contribution.

 ## Quality

 If your commit adds new firmware, it must update the `WHENCE` file to